Advantage Student Loan Refinance Review

 Dr. Oberg alleged these entities defrauded the ED and submitted falsified claims for special allowances made to student borrowers.[1]

 The initial complaint was resolved in favor of the defendants in December 2017.
-Dr. Oberg subsequently filed an appeal, which affirmed the 2017 judgement.[2]
+Dr. Oberg subsequently filed an appeal, the result of which affirmed the 2017 judgement.[2]

 Frequently Asked Questions